Click destinations to learn more about each

 Buenos Aires, Argentina

 The second largest city in Spain, Barcelona is the tourist capital of the country and also the largest city on the entire Mediterranean.
 Top rate tapas, cheap high-quality wine, clubs open past sunrise – the capital of the Catalonia region of Spain is a worldwide nightlife capital for good reason.
-Wander down vivacious Las Ramblas over to Sagrada Familia – Dali’s famous cathedral; Barcelona has something for everyone’s taste.
+Wander down vivacious Las Ramblas over to Sagrada Familia – Gaudi’s famous cathedral; Barcelona has something for everyone’s taste.
 One of the richest regions in the European Union, Barcelona is a hub of trade, education, entertainment, fashion, and media.
-A major conference and trade fair location, the city has become famous for its prominent industrial design enterprises.
-Tourism and manufacturing are key components that round out this balanced metropolis’ commercial activities.

-A mixture of eastern and western influences, Belgrade is one of the most up and comping cities in all of Europe.
+A mixture of eastern and western influences, Belgrade is one of the most up and coming cities in all of Europe.
 Hapsburg and Ottoman architecture sit alongside each other with the storied Danube flowing in between.
 A nightlife scene to rival any of Western Europe’s, Belgrade can also provide a quiet afternoon in one of the elaborate coffeehouses along Knez Mihailova.
-Its strategic position has long made Belgrade a center of trade and commerce, and has evolved into one of the financial centers of Eastern Europe.
-With a surprisingly large IT sector, many international companies choose Belgrade as a regional or European base of operations.
+Its strategic position has long made Belgrade a center of trade and commerce and has evolved into one of the financial centers of Eastern Europe.

 Chiang Mai, Thailand